 Bits D1DAS and D2DAS are used to bypass the A/D converter and look-up tables, allowing direct access to the inputs of the D/A converters with the bytes in control registers 3 and 4 respectively.
-See Figure 8, and the descriptions of the control bits.
+See Figure 9 and the descriptions of the control bits starting on page 9.

-Bits I1DS and I2DS in Control Register 0 select the direction of the currents through pins I1 and I2 independently See Figure 7, and the descriptions of the control bits.
+Bits I1DS and I2DS in Control Register 0 select the direction of the currents through pins I1 and I2 independently See Figure 8 and the descriptions of the control bits starting on page 9.